skylight-hq/skylight.digital/pages/career-pathways/user-researcher.md

 #### Skills needed for this level

 ##### Analysis and synthesis
 You understand and can help teams apply a range of methods to analyze research data and synthesise findings.
 You know how to engage skeptical colleagues and stakeholders in analysis and synthesis.
-You can advise on choice and application of techniques, and can critique colleagues’ findings to assure best practice.
+You can advise on choice and application of techniques, and can provide feedback on colleagues’ findings to assure best practice.

 ##### Inclusive research
 You can help teams understand the diversity of users of government services.
 You know how to include all kinds of users in appropriate research activities.
 You can advocate for inclusive practices and help teams design and deliver accessible services that work for all users.

 ##### Research methods
-You have experience of, and can help teams adopt, a wide range of user research methods.
+You can help teams adopt a wide range of user research methods.
 You can plan user research for services with challenging user needs and complex user journeys.
 You can advise colleagues on the choice and application of research methods to assure best practice.

 ##### Society and technology
 You understand the social and technological context for government services.
 You can align user research activities to help your team understand changing user behavior.